Stats2

 8/10, “A great, although time-consuming way to enjoy real BBQ!"

-An exciting new grill option, originating from both the USA and Spain .
-Basically, consisting of a thick metal sheet, ideally cast-iron, which with multi-burner options allows an incredibly wide range of foods to be BBQ’ed.
+A new option, originating from Spain and the USA.
+Basically, consisting of a thick metal sheet, ideally cast-iron, which supposedly allows a wider range of foods to be cooked.
 Latest versions are gas driven.
 Our view;

 Our view